mskcc/facets2n/README.md

   --unmatched_normal_BAMS <if using unmatched BAMs for logR normalization, e.g. "<some/path/>*-N.bam" >
 ```

-### Example generation of the input counts file for reference normals using snp-pileup.
+### Example generation of the input counts file for Reference normals using snp-pileup.
+(Recommended)
-*We recommend at least 5 male and 5 female reference normal BAMs, that were processed in the laboratory and analysis pipeline using the same parameters of the tumor sample you are analyzing*
+*We suggest at least 5 male and 5 female reference normal BAMs, that were processed in the laboratory and with an analysis pipeline using the same parameters of the tumor sample you are analyzing.
+For hybridization capture sequencing, we have found that a pooled sample of non-neoplastic tissue (e.g. blood from healthy donors) from 10 individuals captured and sequenced together with the data being analyzed often outperforms the matched normal and individual reference normals for minimizing noise in log ratio plots.*
 ```
-R/snp-pileup-wrapper.R --output-prefix standard_normal_heme_bams  \
+R/snp-pileup-wrapper.R --output-prefix standard_normals_cv3heme  \
   --vcf-file dbsnp_137.hg19__RmDupsClean__plusPseudo50__DROP_SORT_NOCHR.vcf \
   --unmatched-normal-BAMS "<some/path_to_bam_directory>/*-N*.bam"
 ```